-83773S1/83773S2 Military Science I (A-JROTC)
+83773S1/83773S2 Military Science I (A-JROTC) Semester(s): 2

-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12 Military Science I focuses on the rights and responsibilities of U.S. citizenship and the Bill of Rights.
-Additionally, organization, structure, history, ranks, and awards of the Army JROTC program will be discussed.
-Furthermore, traditions, customs and courtesies of the military, respect for the flag and anthem, appreciation of planning, goal setting and time management, importance of civilian and military career planning, and knowledge of basic military skills are covered.
+Prerequisite: None Grade Level(s): 9, 10, 11, 12

+Military Science I focuses on the rights and responsibilities of United States citizenship and the Bill of Rights.
+Organization, structure, history, ranks, and awards of the Army JROTC program are discussed along with the study of traditions, customs and courtesies of the military, respect for the flag and anthem, appreciation of planning, goal setting and time management, importance of civilian and military career planning, and knowledge of basic military skills.
-83783S1/83783S2 Military Science II (A-JROTC)

-Prerequisite: First course of a JROTC
+Military Science II (A-JROTC) Semester(s): 2 Prerequisite: First course of a JROTC program Grade Level(s): 10, 11, 12

-Military Science II contains ongoing instruction regarding the following topics: leadership theory, written and oral communications, physical fitness, drill and ceremonies in progressively more responsible positions of authority proficiency in first aid techniques, knowledge of drug abuse prevention, advanced map reading techniques, US military history from World War II to present, the role of the US Army both active and reserve, technology awareness, career opportunities, the values of citizenship, and the importance of the constitution.
+Military Science II contains ongoing instruction regarding topics such as leadership theory, written and oral communications, physical fitness, drill and ceremonies in progressively more responsible positions of authority proficiency in first aid techniques, knowledge of drug abuse prevention, and advanced map reading techniques.
+United States military history from World War II to present, the role of the United States Army both active and reserve, technology awareness, career opportunities, the values of citizenship, and the importance of the constitution are also included.

-83793S1/83793S2 Military Science III (A-JROTC)
+Military Science III (A-JROTC) Semester(s): 2

-Prerequisite: First two courses of a

-JROTC program Grade Level(s): 11, 12
+Prerequisite: First two courses of a JROTC program Grade Level(s): 11, 12

 Military Science III cadets are involved in leadership roles with junior cadets and must develop and demonstrate proficiency in subject skills.
 Advanced leadership situations requiring organizational skills and planning are presented.
-Additional topics include: military history from 1865 to World War II, the importance of the Constitutional basis for the Federal Judicial System, the mission of the Department of Defense, and the history, mission, and organization of the various branches of the other services.
+Additional topics include military history from 1865 to World War II, the importance of the Constitutional basis for the Federal Judicial System, the mission of the Department of Defense, and the history, mission, and organization of the various branches of the other services.

-83803S1/83803S2 Military Science IV (A-JROTC)
+Military Science IV (A-JROTC)